Jagannath Temple Puri

 The Mughal Emperor Akbar, interestingly, granted jagir (land revenue) to the temple.
 Though a Muslim ruler, he respected its influence.
 Later, under Aurangzeb, the temple again faced threats.
 But the devotion of the people kept it alive.

 In the 18th century, the Marathas took control of Odisha and helped restore many temple rituals.
 They established new endowments and reinforced the daily offerings.
-But the biggest shift came under British rule.
-The East India Company took over temple administration in 1803.
-They treated the temple as a source of revenue and controlled its affairs.
-Local resistance forced them to return its management to religious authorities by 1863.

 British Period